-Name, Position and Province/State and Country of Residence (1) Principal Occupation During the Past Five Years Period of Service as an Officer or Director Approx. no. of voting securities beneficially owned, directly or indirectly or over which direction or control is exercised (5) Sean I. Waller, P.Eng.
+Name, Position and Province/State and Country of Residence (1) Principal Occupation During the Past Five Years Period of Service as an Officer or Director Approx. no. of voting securities beneficially owned, directly or indirectly or over which direction or control is exercised (6) Sean I. Waller, P.Eng.
 Vice-President British Columbia, Canada Professional Engineer registered with the Association of Professional Engineers and Geoscientists of B.C Vice President of the Company since May 2009.
 President of Candente Copper since July 2009.
 He was Vice-President Development for Candente Copper from August 2008 until July 2009.
 Was Vice President of AMEC from August 2004 to August 2008.
-Vice-President since May 2009 468,500 (8) Paul H. Barry Independent Director North Carolina, USA Thirty years of operating experience in mining and energy in senior executive roles.
+Vice-President since May 2009 468,500 (9) Paul H. Barry (2) Independent Director North Carolina, USA Thirty years of operating experience in mining and energy in senior executive roles.
 Executive Vice President & Chief Financial Officer of Kinross Gold Corporation, 2011and 2012.
 Senior Advisor, Mining & Metals, to Atlas Advisors, New York.
 Board of Directors of Forbes Royalty Corporation.
 Board of Advisors of Orgone Development L.L.C., a Ghana power project developer.
-SVP & CFO at Pepco Holdings, Inc. Independent Director since May 2014 Nil G. Cameron Dong, CA CFO British Columbia, Canada Chartered Accountant.
-CFO of the Company since November 2013.
-From August 2009, Mr. Dong has been a partner at DeVisser Gray LLP.
-Prior to that, he was a senior manager at a local medium sized CA firm.
-CFO since November 2013 Nil
+SVP & CFO at Pepco Holdings, Inc. Independent Director since May 2014, Chairman of the Board since March 2015 2,089,043 Faisel Hussein CFO New York, USA Since 2010, Mr. Hussein has been a Principal at Public Infrastructure Partners, responsible for senior client advisory and portfolio management.
+Select advisory engagements include Upper Peninsula Power Company (operations transition), Kinross Gold Corporation (global capital markets access and M&A), Sound Point Capital (credit/equity investment opportunities and fundraising), and the City of Los Angeles (Strategic Plan and Operating Budget for the Department of Water & Power).
+From 2006 to 2010, Mr. Hussein was an investment banker with RBC Capital Markets.
+CFO since March 2015 Nil